 The Museum, through interactive displays, simulators and nearly 11,000 artifacts, educates the public about the history and current trends in American law enforcement.
-Featured at the Museum is a state-of-the-art 24 lane indoor gun range and is open to the public six days a week.
+Students can learn about safety, science, forensics and so much more!

 The Memorial lists over 9,000 officers who were killed in the line of duty.
 Their names are permanently etched on the Memorial’s walls.
 Names are added to the wall once a year prior to Law Enforcement Memorial Day.